peaceful03/spotipy-stream-overlay/README.md

 pip3 install spotipy
 ```

-Once spotipy is installed you need to edit the clientid and clientsecret within the get_track.py
+Once spotipy is installed you need to edit the client_id and client_secret within the get_track.py.

 ```
 sp = spotipy.Spotify(auth_manager=SpotifyOAuth(client_id="YOUR CLIENT ID",